demisto/content/Packs/CiscoSMA/Integrations/CiscoSMA/README.md

 ### cisco-sma-report-get
 ***
 Get statistics reports.
-Please note, each report type is compatible with different arguments, please refer to the following link ("ESA Reporting" section in the file) in order to view the dedicated arguments for each report type. https://www.cisco.com/c/dam/en/us/td/docs/security/security_management/sma/sma12-0/AsyncOS-API-Addendum-GD_General_Deployment.xlsx.
+Note that each report type is compatible with different arguments.
+Refer to the following link ("ESA Reporting" section in the file) in order to view the dedicated arguments for each report type. https://www.cisco.com/c/dam/en/us/td/docs/security/security_management/sma/sma12-0/AsyncOS-API-Addendum-GD_General_Deployment.xlsx.